brandoncc/rails-project-navigator/README.md

 2. Choose a category of files to browse
 3. Choose a file to open

-You can also assign a keybinding to `navigateRailsProject.navigate`, in place of #1.
+You can also assign a keybinding to `railsProjectNavigator.navigate`, in place of #1.

 ## Extension Settings